cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Draw a grid between two coordinates
+/// Draws a grid between two coordinates
 ///
 /// #example(```
 /// // Draw a grid